yugabyte/terraform-provider-ybm/docs/resources/integration.md

 description: |-
   The resource to create an export configuration for the integration you want to use in YugabyteDB Aeon.
   Using the configuration you created, connect to your cluster:
       -  Export metrics using resource ybm_associate_metrics_exporter_cluster
+      -  Export DB Audit Logs using resource ybm_associate_metrics_exporter_cluster
+      -  Export DB Query Logs using resource ybm_associate_metrics_exporter_cluster
 ---

 # ybm_integration (Resource)